Durrani dynasty

-Ahmad Shah and his descendants were from the Popalzai line of the Durranis (formerly known as Abdalis), making them the second Pashtun rulers of Kandahar after the Hotak dynasty.
+Ahmad Shah and his descendants were from the Sadozai subclan of Popalzai line of the Durranis (formerly known as Abdalis), making them the second Pashtun rulers of Kandahar after the Hotak dynasty.
 The Durranis were notable in the second half of the 18th century mainly due to the leadership of Ahmad Shah Durrani.

-Start of the dynasty
+History

 Nader Shah's rule ended in June 1747 after being murdered by his Persian soldiers.
 In July 1747, when the chiefs of the Afghans met at a loya jirga (grand council) in Kandahar to select a new ruler for the Abdali confederation, the young 25-year-old Ahmad Khan was chosen.
 Despite being younger than other claimants, Ahmad Khan had several overriding factors in his favour: